shota-tech/shota-tech/README.md

 ## Highlights
 - 4 years of working experience that includes software implementation and design.
 - Mainly backend development, but also frontend and infrastructure.
-- Currently working at a FinTech company developing a payment platform.
+- Currently working at a FinTech company developing a card issuing platform.

 ## Tech Stack